alvarogimenezc/DNEUTRAL_TOOL/README.md

 The main script orchestrates the three API requests, aggregates the data, and runs analyses on possible delta-neutral strategies.
 Finally, the results are presented to the user.
+The project is still in development, stay tuned for further updates.